What is the Pupil Premium?

 Measuring the Impact of Pupil Premium Funding

-We carry out assessments of children's attainment at the end of every term.
+We normally carry out assessments of children's attainment at the end of every term.
 We check to see if a child's attainment is in line with that of their peers and we make an assessment of how much progress they have made at the end of each term and the end of each academic year.
 If children are behind where they should be, assessments are carried out more frequently and we track progress to see that they are catching up, even if they are still behind. i.e. that they have made more than three terms of progress over the year and that the gap is closing.

-As well as measuring attainment and progress, we also pay attention to a child's well-being, confidence, attitude to learning and happiness in school to check that these are improving over time.
+As well as measuring attainment and progress, we also pay attention to a child's well-being, confidence, attitude to learning and happiness in school to check that these are positive and improving over time if necessary.

-Our strategies for using the Pupil Premium Grant will be reviewed at the end of the current academic year by the teaching staff and governing body, in particular the Standards and Effectiveness Committee, to ensure that they are having a positive impact.
+Our strategies for using the Pupil Premium Grant will be reviewed at the end of the current academic year by the teaching staff and governing body, in particular the Standards and Effectiveness Committee, to ensure that they are having a positive impact on outcomes for children.

 This was spent on providing;

-- Higher levels of adult support in classes.
+- Maintaining a high level of adult support in all our classes.

 - Additional adult support to deliver personalised intervention programmes.